drfailov/LaserGraver/README.md

 - You can move laser head with arrows on left panel.
 Actual head position will be displayed on phoject area.
 You can move and resize objects in project.
+- Set material paramenets: burn time for 1 pixel and number of repeatings.
+Material settings is very individual and optimal way to get best results is a lot of practice.
+- If you don't know which burn time is best for you, you can use burn test block on left panel.
+It will burn short line (about 5mm) with selected settings and you can check if it's normal settings for your material.

 --------------